doordeck/docs/source/includes/_operations.md

 Replace `LOCK_ID` with the appropriate lock ID.

 <aside class="success">
-If a request expires within the next 60 seconds, a 200 is returned upon success, if a request expires in more than 60 seconds, a 202 is returned to indicate the request has been queued for the device.
+If a request expires within the next 60 seconds, a 204 is returned upon success, if a request expires in more than 60 seconds, a 202 is returned to indicate the request has been queued for the device.
 </aside>

-### Request Parameters
+### JWT Structure

-The header is formed of the following fields.
+The JWT header is formed of the following fields:

 Parameter | Required | Description
 --------- | ------- | -----------